voiceflow/runtime-client-projects/contributing.md

 - If your project expects a particular Voiceflow project to run properly, then include the `.vf` file of your project in a `/vf-src` folder under the root directory.
 - Include a descriptive README with clear installation instructions and steps on how to run your project.
 - **WARNING:** Do **NOT** include your Voiceflow API keys in your repository (or any other API keys).
-If you publish this information, other users will be able to target your specific project instance and **incur fees on your Voiceflow accoun**t.
+If you publish this information, other users will be able to target your specific project instance and **incur fees on your Voiceflow account**.
 Please keep this information in your environment variables.
 It is your responsibility to avoid exposing your API keys to the public.